ne22153/GameOfLife/README.md

 ### Distributed Implementation (35 marks)

 40% - You must be able to demonstrate a distributed Game of Life implementation.
-It must be running a single AWS GoL Engine Node 1 that is controlled by a locally running Controller (see Step 1).
+It must be running a single AWS GoL Engine Node1 that is controlled by a locally running Controller (see Step 1).

 70% - Satisfy *all* success criteria for this stage.